gparatore123/nightmare/modules/06-ROP/unit_07.md

 These are all usable gadgets because they allow us to set registers arbitrarily by popping something off the stack into a register.
-In genreal, there are going to be three really useful kinds of gadgets which we will need to find:
+In general, there are going to be three really useful kinds of gadgets which we will need to find:

 -   pop reg : this will allow us to control the value in a register